Social Activities Calendar

 Click on the dates with dots to view the activities for that day.
 AM classes | PM classes

-Any paid activities that cost €5 and under are non-refundable.
+All paid activities are non-refundable.

 - Super event man